 Students often find themselves a percentage point or two shy from their desired final grade (e.g., a 89% but they want to earn an A- for their final grade).
-To address these concerns-and mitigate any panicked emails at the end of the semester-I offer an optional extra credit points on problem sets and examinations.
-In total, these extra-credit points can boost a student's final grade up to 1% point.
+To address these concerns-and mitigate any panicked emails at the end of the semester-I offer optional exercises for extra credit points in some problem sets.
+In total, you may be able to earn up to 2 percentage points of extra credit.